NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 2. Bands 10, 11 and QA

-3. The FROM-GLC product for the same Path and Row The shorted call for processing a complete Landsat8 scene normally is:
+3. A FROM-GLC product for the same Path and Row as the Landsat scene to be processed

+The shortest call for processing a complete Landsat8 scene normally is:

 <div class="code">